For the latest model year, the Focus Hatchback is available with a fuel-sipping 1.0-liter EcoBoost three-cylinder engine.

-The Focus certainly doesn't look or drive like a traditional American compact, and there's a reason for that - it was primarily developed in European, where small cars tend to be much more upscale than their U.S. counterparts.
+The Focus certainly doesn't look or drive like a traditional American compact, and there's a reason for that - it was primarily developed in Europe, where small cars tend to be much more upscale than their U.S. counterparts.

 Opt for the Focus' versatile hatchback bodystyle, and cargo space is ample - 23.8 cubic feet are available behind the rear seats, and 44.8 cubes can be unlocked by folding the rear seats flat.